Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed Joint Enc-Dec and SF Channel Optimization for SCs

 where $a=\frac{\log 2}{2}$, $b=\frac{(\log 2)^2}{6}$, and $c=a-b-\frac{1}{4}$.
 The approximation is used since $H_2^{-1}(\cdot)$ has no closed-form expression; it is obtained by performing a Taylor expansion of $H_2(u)$ around $u=0.5$, followed by series reversion.

 Training is realized under the relaxed BSC model, given by

 where

 $u_n \sim \mathcal{U}(0,1)$ is a random variable, and $\tau$ is a temperature parameter \cite{BlindSC}.
 The relaxation is used to compute a gradient of $\mu_n$ with respect to a given loss function.
 Consequently, $\mu_n$ (or $\rho_n$) is jointly optimized with the enc-dec.
-Additionally, when the quantization function is non-differentiable, a straight-through estimator can be used, and when the bit-to-quantized-value mapping is ambiguous, the BSC can be extended to a multi-ary channel model, as detailed in \cite{BlindSC}.
+Meanwhile, similar to the analog case, digital SCs also introduce only $B$ additional parameters, and the associated computations are purely element-wise.
+Therefore, the resulting increase in computational complexity is marginal.

-Recall that, in Sec.~\ref{Sec:Comp}, we have discussed the trade-off between the mutual information limit $C$ and the MSE.
-This naturally extends to SCs as a trade-off between $C$ and the task performance, as demonstrated in Sec.~\ref{Sec:Simul}.
+Recall that, in Sec.~\ref{Sec:Comp}, we have discussed the trade-off between the mutual information limit $I_{\rm max}$ and the MSE.
+This naturally extends to SCs as a trade-off between $I_{\rm max}$ and the task performance, as demonstrated in Sec.~\ref{Sec:Simul}.
 To handle various communication environments, multiple enc-dec and SF channel pairs can be trained under different mutual information limits.
 In Sec.~\ref{Sec:PHY_Cali}, we introduce a communication strategy that adaptively selects an appropriate SF channel for a given communication environment.

-{\bf Remark 3 (Comparison to Prior Work in \cite{BlindSC}):} A similar approach was also studied in our prior work \cite{BlindSC}, where a BSC-based SF channel was optimized through end-to-end training.
-However, the optimization relied on a heuristically designed loss function, rather than explicitly capturing or constraining the mutual information of the SF channel.
+{\bf Remark 3 (Comparison to Prior Work in \cite{BlindSC}):} A similar approach was also studied in our prior work \cite{BlindSC}, where a BSC-based SF channel was optimized via end-to-end training.
+However, the optimization relied on a heuristically designed loss function, rather than capturing or constraining the mutual information of the SF channel.
 Consequently, \cite{BlindSC} did not establish a theoretical connection between the SF channel and practical communication systems.
-Moreover, its validation was restricted to digital SC scenarios, raising concerns about its scalability to other forms of SC scenarios, including analog SC.
-The advantage of our mutual-information-constrained approach over the heuristic approach in \cite{BlindSC} will be further discussed in Sec.
-VI.
+Moreover, its validation was restricted to digital SC, raising concerns about its scalability to other forms of SC scenarios, e.g., analog SC.
+The advantage of our mutual-information-constrained approach over the heuristic approach in \cite{BlindSC} will be further discussed in Sec.~\ref{Sec:Simul}.